nickbauman/sharauprint/README.md

 generate program to generate AirPrint servers automatically from CUPS printers as god intended.

-I've shamelessly used John Wiegley's (johnw auf newartisans punkt com) directory scanning python code to search for and housekeep directory state for new files to print.
+This software leans heavily on John Wiegley's (johnw auf newartisans punkt com) directory scanning python code to search for and housekeep directory state for new files to print.
 It's seems pretty robust but once in a while a file will get deleted and won't print.
 I estimate this happens about 1% of the time (YMMV) but it hasn't happened in while.

-I've included John's code here as a zip file but I added a ".remove" extension.